jean-roland/LCSF_C_Stack/README.md

 ## Protocol files

 Each protocol used by the LCSF C stack is composed of 5 files:
-* LCSF_protocol_Desc.h: This file contains the tables describing the protocol commands and attributes.
+* `LCSF_protocol_Desc.h`: This file contains the tables describing the protocol commands and attributes.
-* LCSF_Bridge_protocol.c/.h: This files contain the LCSF abstraction layer.
+* `LCSF_Bridge_protocol.c/.h`: This files contain the LCSF abstraction layer.
-* protocol_Main.c/.h: This files contain the application code associated with the protocol.
+* `<protocol>_Main.c/.h`: This files contain the application code associated with the protocol.

 ## Note on recursivity